 Dr. Kristen Hitt, Owner

 Dr. Kristen Hitt has been practicing Veterinary Medicine in the northern Virginia area for several years.
 Prior to attending vet school, Dr. Hitt was a registered nurse at a local hospital.
 Using her nursing skills while caring for a stray dog injured by a car, she realized that her dream job would be to combine her long love of animals with medicine.
-With the love and support of her family, Kris returned to school and earned her Doctorate of Veterinary Medicine and she became “Dr. Hitt”.
+With the love and support of her family, Kris went to school at Virginia-Maryland Regional College of Veterinary Medicine and earned her Doctorate of Veterinary Medicine and she became “Dr. Hitt”.
 As a student, Dr. Hitt was awarded the American Animal Hospital Association’s Student Achievement Award for outstanding achievement in Small Animal Medicine.
-After graduation, Dr. Hitt worked at a practice in Falls Church and did relief veterinary work for hospitals in Centreville, Chantilly, Clifton, Upper Marlboro and Germantown as she worked toward her goal of opening her own hospital.
-And now MVP is born.Read more
+After graduation, Dr. Hitt worked at a practice in Falls Church and did relief veterinary work for hospitals in Centreville, Chantilly, Clifton, Upper Marlboro and Germantown as she worked toward her goal of opening her own dream hospital, Mainstay Veterinary Practice.Read more

-While not busy being a Vet, Dr. Hitt enjoys spending time with her dogs, RB and Emmy, her barn cat, Daisy and her ‘mutt’ herd of horses, which includes three rescues.
+While not busy helping animals, Dr. Hitt enjoys spending time with her husband and their dogs, Dibs and Moxie, her ‘mutt’ herd of horses at their family farm.
 Of course, she also enjoys any time she has with her four children, but that time is dwindling as her nest is officially empty.
 In addition to vet medicine, Dr. Hitt loves traveling, scrapbooking, organizing, and diet coke.
-She resides in Arlington with her husband.
+She resides in Fairfax with her husband and dogs.

 Dr. Caroline Chamarande

 In her free time, Dr. C enjoys time with her husband, three children, and her furry pets.
-Currently the pet population at Dr. C’s household consists of Fancy (adopted Yorkie), Lazarus (a rescued Yorkie), Sophie (a rescued Dachshund mix from St. Croix), Chewy (a rescued Anatolian Shepherd), and Roxy (French Bulldog).
+She has a frequently-rotating “pet population” at her house as she often finds herself taking in animals that need new homes.
+Currently the pet population at Dr. C’s household consists of Lazarus (a rescued Yorkie), Chewy (a rescued Anatolian Shepherd) and Rosie (a re-homed chihuahua).
 That is about all the animals her poor allergic husband can tolerate at this time.